-Field observations (Level I of Ohio EPA protocol, Ohio Rapid Assessment for wetlands, and Facility-Wide Biological and Surface Water Study) indicate there are currently few adverse ecological effects (USACE 2005c), and there is ample nearby habitat to maintain ecological communities at EBG and elsewhere on RVAAP.
-These observations imply that remediation to protect ecological resources is not necessary.

-• Soil hazard quotients (HQs) are generally not highly elevated and impacts to ecological resources such as populations and communities are not expected.

-Removal of soil or sediment to further reduce any adverse ecological effects would destroy habitat without substantial benefit to the ecological resources at EBG.
+- Field observations (Level I of Ohio EPA protocol, Ohio Rapid Assessment Method for Wetlands with its high score of 81, and Facility-Wide Biological and Surface Water Study) indicate that surface water and wetlands portions of EBG represent a unique resource in the form of a Category 3 wetland (highest evaluation).
+Also, field reconnaissance (USACE 2005c) indicates that the terrestrial portion of EBG represents an ecological resource typical of many nearby and other RVAAP habitats. - Soil hazard quotients (HQs) are generally not highly elevated and impacts to aquatic and terrestrial ecological resources are not observed nor expected.
+Regardless, some ecological risk from chemicals has been predicted in both the wetland and terrestrial portions of EBG. - Removal of soil or sediment to further reduce any adverse ecological effects from chemicals could destroy unique wetland resources and terrestrial habitat without substantial benefit to those same ecological resources at EBG.